 packing it up and packing it in

 I wanted to write the WEP Proposal, for example, but I don't see how it is possible as I still have not got any of the info I need.
 There is also so much training that I could do with the girls, and they are eager, but they just don't have the time.
 And I won't even get started on Conrad's schedule.
-As long as I get the brochures done though (also difficult without all the right info), since that was my mandate, I will be happy.
+As long as I get the brochures done though (also difficult without all the right info though!).

 PS Here is a good article that Fiona sent to me about the current political/economic situation: http://www.guardian.co.uk/commentisfree/2008/may/02/srilanka?gusrc=rss&feed=networkfront